$D^*\pi$ interaction from the lineshape of $D_1(2420)$ in $B$-decays: Abstract

-We present a model calculation to reproduce the differential mass distribution for the $D^*\pi$ system in the reactions $B^- \to D^{*+} \pi^- \pi^-$ and $B^{+}\to D_s^+D^{*-}\pi^{+}$ analyzed by the LHCb Collaboration, which shows a dominant signal for $D_1(2420)$.
 We consider a model based on coupled channel meson-meson interactions that can describe the properties of $D_1(2420)$ in terms of the underlying dynamics, use it to determine the invariant mass distribution of the $D^*\pi$ system, and compare the results with the experimental data.
 We also determine the $D^*\pi$ scattering length, for which different values are available from different sources, leading to a controversy.
 To our knowledge, this is the first attempt to reproduce the mentioned data using model calculations.
 Our formalism relies on the hadronization of different mesons through a weak decay, allowing for the final-state (strong) interactions among the relevant constituents.
 We benefit from our previous work when obtaining the amplitudes corresponding to the strong interactions.
 We hope that our findings can be useful in further investigations of the properties of $D_1(2420)$.